XEEM/XEEM/README.md

 [] Users can see bike/car repair service shown in a map

-[] Users can tap on the service to check and book that service
+[] Users can tap on the service to check service quotes and book that service.

 [] Users can leave review about the service after using